vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 #Android ListView

-ListView is a view group that displays a list of scrollable items.
-If you have a date which is repeated in the form of a collection or list, the list view is the best User Interface element to use.
+ListView in Android is a view group that displays a list of scrollable items.
+If you have a date which is repeated in the form of a collection or list, the listview is the best User Interface element to use.
 ListView helps you in displaying repeating data in the form of a scrollable list.
-Users can then select any list item by clicking on it.
+Users can then select any listitem by clicking on it.

 ListView is widely used in Android Applications.
 A simple example of ListView is your contact book, where you have a list of your contacts displayed in a ListView.